ruby-hyperloop/todo-tutorial/README.md

 #### Adding a new component:

-`bundle exec rails g hyperloop:component Show` will add a component template and place it in the `app/hyperloop/components` directory.
+`bundle exec rails g hyper:component Show` will add a component template and place it in the `app/hyperloop/components` directory.
 Details on the structure of Hyperloop components can be found [here.](http://ruby-hyperloop.io/docs/components/dsl-overview/)

 #### Routing to your component: